gowebexamples/gowebexamples/content/routes-using-gorilla-mux.md

 +++
-weight = 2
+weight = 3
 title = "Routes (using gorilla/mux)"
 +++

 ## Routes (using gorilla/mux)

-This example will show how to register restful routes using the popular <a target="_blank" href="https://github.com/gorilla/mux">gorilla/mux</a> router.
+This example will show how to register routes using the popular <a target="_blank" href="https://github.com/gorilla/mux">gorilla/mux</a> router.
+It is compatible with the router from the standard `net/http` package but adds a few extra features like named url parameters and http method restrictions to remove some boilerplate code.

 To use the library we will have to install it first like so:

 `$ go get github.com/gorilla/mux`